 Think about it.

 Imagine a world where the IQ rises everywhere.
 All the technologies the world was blessed with from 1880 to 1980 would seem as nothing.
 Electricity, flight, chemistry, nuclear power, space flight and biology would be just a drop in an ever growing bucket of intellectual driven progress of a new global renaissance.
 While violence will never go away entirely, the biggest conflicts would dissipate and people’s violent urges would be better controlled by reason and emotional maturity.
 The Departments of Defense in nations should include ‘intelligence cultivation’ into their budgets.

 But this article, statistically, is doomed to oblivion.
 Its message will not be carried or shouted from the rooftops.
 In a politically correct world talk of intelligence is not intuitive and we fear backlash from those who would cry “prejudice” or “supremacist” muddying the waters and try to protect those who are most in need of intellectual aid and global programs to assist them to reach their full potential.

-The truth is, it is far more prejudiced not to talk about the need for global intelligence and is rooted in false beliefs that certain nations or peoples have inherent limitations – which they do not.
+The truth is, it is far more prejudiced not to talk about the need for global intelligence and is rooted in false beliefs that certain nations or peoples have inherent limitations that cannot be overcome – which they do not.